groupdocs-parser/GroupDocs.Parser-Products/content/parser/net/extract/table/mhtml.md

 steps:
     enable: true
     block:
-    - title_left: "How to Extract Tables from TABLE Documents via C# .NET "
+    - title_left: "How to Extract Tables from MHTML Documents via C# .NET "
       content_left: |
-       GroupDocs.Parser .NET API helps software developers to extract tables from TABLE documents with just couple of lines of code.
-The following C# .NET code example demonstrates how developers can extract tables from a TABLE document.
+       GroupDocs.Parser .NET API helps software developers to extract tables from MHTML documents with just couple of lines of code.
+The following C# .NET code example demonstrates how developers can extract tables from a MHTML document.

       title_right: "Tables Extraction from Documents"
       content_right: |